RudyR32/Cryptocurrencies/README.md

 -Reduce data dimensions using PCA algorithms from sklearn.<br/>
 -Predict clusters using cryptocurrencies data using the K-means algorithm form sklearn.<br/>
 -Create some plots and data tables to present your results.<br/>

+### Summary
+After preprocessing the data we were left 532 cryptocurrencies.
+From the
 ### Code
 Code can be found [here](https://github.com/RudyR32/Cryptocurrencies/blob/master/challenge.ipynb).